anjali76Codes/React-complete-course-with-projects/Notes/Hooks.md

    - Don’t call Hooks inside loops, conditions, nested functions, or try/catch/finally blocks.
 Instead, always use Hooks at the top level of your React function, before any early returns.

 2. **Only call Hooks from React functions:**
-   - You can only call Hooks while React is rendering a function component.
+   - We can only call Hooks while React is rendering a function component.

 ### Functions whose names start with `use` are called Hooks in React.